EIT: Enhanced Interactive Transformer: Enhanced Interactive Transformer

+As aforementioned, M2M enlarges the information capacity, which provides a prerequisite for encouraging consensus among different heads.
+To encourage consensus, a simple idea is to directly add a linear transformation among attention maps~\cite{Shazeer-etal-2020, Zhou-etal-2021-refiner, Wang-etal-2020-Collaboration}.
+While these methods can achieve performance improvements in vanilla Transformer settings, they are unsuitable in our framework.
+One key factor is that our framework contains a substantial amount of information; however, it also incorporates certain elements of noise.
+Such a coarse interaction fails to attain a satisfactory consensus.

-To better utilize the diverse and numerous attention maps, we design a finer solution that is able to differentiate between relevant and irrelevant information, discarding the latter while fully capitalizing on the former.
+To address this problem, we propose a more refined solution that is able to differentiate between relevant and irrelevant information, discarding the latter while fully utilizing the former.
 Two kinds of interactions among those attention maps are introduced hierarchically, the inner-subspace interaction and cross-subspace interaction.
-The details are as follows:

-\paragraph{Inner-Subspace Interaction Relationship} As illustrated in Figure \ref{fig:architecture}, the inner-subspace interaction (ISI) relationship describes the connection among the attention maps generated by the same query, e.g., attention maps in the block of same color.
+\paragraph{Two Relationships.} We begin with identifying two important relationships: inner-subspace interaction (ISI) relationship and cross-subspace interaction (CSI) relationship.
+As illustrated in Figure \ref{fig:architecture}, the inner-subspace interaction (ISI) relationship describes the connection among the attention maps generated by the same query, e.g., attention maps in the block of the same color.
 These attention maps own a closer relationship.
-The ISI relationship facilitates the identification and exclusion of non-essential information by allowing for the aggregation of similar data points into more representative clusters from a clustering perspective.
-This enables the segregation of useful information from insignificant elements.
+The cross-subspace interaction (CSI) relationship describes the collaboration among different heads, which exists in the attention maps generated by different queries, e.g., attention maps from blocks of different colors.

-\paragraph{Inner-Subspace Interaction Modeling} One can adopt the standard convolution operation via batch transformation.
+\paragraph{Inner-Subspace Interaction Modeling.} One can adopt the standard convolution operation via batch transformation.
 However, such a way ignores the difference among the ISI relationship constrained by different queries, e.g., the ISI relationship in red block and blue block in Figure \ref{fig:architecture}.
 It is desirable to preserve and enhance this distinction.
 To more efficiently model the interaction within subspaces, we therefore adopt group convolutions~\citep{Krizhevsky-etal-2012-alexnet}, which use separate parameters to process features from different groups.

-Denote $\bf f(\cdot)$ as a single layer group convolution.
-As illustrated in Figure \ref{fig:dei}, given the output of M2M, namely $\mathbf{S}$, as input, ISI sub-module is computed as:
+Suppose $\bf f(\cdot)$ as a single layer group convolution.
+As illustrated in Figure \ref{fig:dei}, given the output of M2M, namely $\mathbf{S}$, as input, ISI sub-module computed as: